Bright-Union/brightunion-sdk/README.md

 # Bright Union SDK
-The Bright Union SDK is a set of javascript utilities that neables an easy integration between the Bright Union's multichain protocol and any web project.
+The Bright Union SDK is a set of javascript utilities that enables an easy integration between the Bright Union's multichain protocol and any web project.